lab-neuro-comp/Scalemate/README.md

 The presence of an `instructions.txt` in the test folder will add a window before the test with the text written in this file.
 Its purpose is to give instructions to the subject.

+There can also be a `finish.txt` to instruct the subject on how to proceed after the test is completed.

 ### Information file ###

 In case some information from the subject is required for that test, this `information.txt` will add another window before the test execution with the questions added in this file.
 Each line will consist of a question that must answered by the user, whose input will appear in the results file.